-But in spite of all this, life flourished again and new ecological niches were quickly filled by new animals.
-Therapsids were replaced by Archosaurs (today our crocodiles and birds!), themselves replaced by the famous Dinosaurs after another mass extinction between the Triassic and Jurassic, while early mammals, small and unspecialised, were keeping a low profile.
-The land was still covered in conifers but ferns also started to appear and spread quickly, but we’ll still have to wait a few million years more to start seeing flowering plants.
+But in spite of all this, life flourished again, and new ecological niches were quickly filled by new animals.
+Therapsids were replaced by Archosaurs (today our crocodiles and birds!), themselves replaced by the famous Dinosaurs after another mass extinction between the Triassic and Jurassic, while early mammals, small and unspecialized, were keeping a low profile.
+The land was still covered in conifers, but ferns also started to appear and spread quickly, but we’ll still have to wait a few million years more to start seeing flowering plants.

 All that past is engraved in our rocks, but what about the future?
 If we can reach the distant past, what will travel to the distant future?
 Well, our time capsule might once again be under our feet!
-Of course erosion, sedimentation and all the geological activity is still happening and all our present will one day be compressed into a single stratum visible on a cliff wall, but that’s not our capsule.
-Some early amphibians and therapsids have been found, here in KZN and in the Karoo, in fossilised burrows.
-Trapped in their dens by mudflows or sudden flood, the dead bodies can travel far in time to be revealed millions of years later; so when we drive past aardvarks’ burrows or other warthogs’’ dens, we might have a glimpse of what will only be revealed in a very distant and foreign future, on a very distant and foreign planet.
+Of course, erosion, sedimentation, and all the geological activity is still happening, and all our present will one day be compressed into a single stratum visible on a cliff wall, but that’s not our capsule.
+Some early amphibians and therapsids have been found, here in KZN and in the Karoo, in fossilized burrows.
+Trapped in their dens by mudflows or sudden flood, the dead bodies can travel far in time to be revealed millions of years later; so, when we drive past aardvarks’ burrows or other warthogs’’ dens, we might have a glimpse of what will only be revealed in a very distant and foreign future, on a very distant and foreign planet.